AJohnstone2007/ART/old/gtb/README.md

 # Grammar Tool Box

-## GTB V2.5 1 November 2005 Updated to version 3.0 July 2024
+## GTB V2.5 1 November 2005 (updated to version 3.0 July 2024)

 The Grammar Tool Box (GTB) is a tool for analysing grammars and running a variety of parsers.

 It includes our RNGLR, BRNGLR and GLL algorithms for which this codebase includes the first implementations that were used to produce statistics for the relevant papers.

-GTB has no support at all for semantics, and so is not useful for building translators: we used t purely as a framework for our research on parsing algorithms.
+GTB has no support at all for semantics, and so is not useful for building translators: we used it purely as a framework for our research on parsing algorithms.

 GTB is written in ANSI C though the source files have filetype .cpp